 Tune into Facebook for live-streams, animal features and feedings, story hours, and more from the Zoo.
-While the property is currently closed to the public, zookeepers are still working hard to keep animals safe, healthy, and active.

 The NMIH goes online with its "Virtual Museum" offerings.
 You'll find a variety of programming suitable for various age groups ranging from children's story hours to live lectures with historians, virtual tours, and more.
 Check out the full schedule of programming here.